 GoPro Hero 8 vs 9 Black: lens(opens in new tab)

 When it comes to the lens, there’s a huge difference between the Hero9 Black and the Hero8 Black.
 While the older product has a fixed lens, the new flagship has a removable lens cover, just as the Hero7 Black featured.
-It can host a Max Lens Mod (US$99.99), which will be available in October as an add-on accessory.
+It can host a Max Lens Mod (US$99.99) (opens in new tab), which is sold as an add-on accessory.
 It’s a key new feature, and one that will allow the Hero 9 Black to perform some of the features hitherto exclusive to the GoPro Max, such as 360º horizon lock, which means the camera can be rotated through 360º.
 It will also permit an ultra-wide 155º Max SuperView mode up to 2.7K 60 fps.

 GoPro Hero 8 vs 9 Black: size and build(opens in new tab)